I work on early-stage startups. There have been many. Some were sold, some IPO'd, some merged, some failed.

 At age 24, I married a Swiss girl whom I had met at Cambridge, and got a job with DuPont de Nemours in Geneva in their new products group, working with Nomex para-aramid, Kevlar aramid, Teflon PTFE, Kapton polyimide, and Tedlar PVF.
 These products were so revolutionary that they often required the companies who used them to re-invent their business models.
 This was good training for my later work with startups.
 A week later, tickets to Germany, Portugal, Sweden, and the US, dropped onto my desk, and I was "on the road" as a DuPont salesman.

-Projects done at Coats included:
+Career landmarks at Coats included:

 a.
 Refurbing vintage silk hank-winders to slow-process knot-free embroidery threads, expanding the market for automated high-speed embroidery in ethnic fashions.